Students can start working on their thesis once they have obtained at least 20 EC for MA courses.

 Handing in the Thesis

-It is advisable to hand in the chapters of the thesis one by one and solicit comments from the supervisor.
-Once the thesis is approved by the supervisor, the final version can be printed (one copy for each supervisor) and sent to the second supervisor for assessment.
-An electronic version should be sent to the coordinator of studies.
-Check with your supervisor for guidelines regarding format of thesis lay-out and style of bibliographic references.
-For practical information on the thesis repository and the graduation procedure, see the graduation page
+Students are expected to hand in the chapters of the thesis one by one and to incorporate the comments of their thesis supervisor in revised drafts.
+Once the final version of the thesis is approved by the supervisor, it can be send to the second reader for assessment.
+The supervisor and second reader have four weeks in total to assess the thesis, in July and August they have two weeks extra.
+Check with your supervisor for guidelines regarding the format of the thesis, the lay-out and style of bibliographic references.
+For practical information on the thesis repository and the graduation procedure, see the graduation page.

 In assessing the quality of the thesis, the following aspects are taken into account:

 Formulating and analysing the research question;

 Transparency of methodology;